TUDelft-MUDE/book/book/modelling/classification.md

 | :--: |
 | ... |

-Once we are sure that the model can reproduce the behaviors we are interested in through **mathematization** ,i.e, the implimentation of the abstraction, we can further use it to make **computations**.
+Once we are sure that the model can reproduce the behaviors we are interested in through **mathematization** ,i.e, the implementation of the abstraction, we can further use it to make **computations**.
 Those computations need to be **interpreted** to get the answer to our actual question.
 We can also check if our model realistically represents the system we are modelling through **verification** - more about that later.

 ***